Dasylirion Wheeleri Care: How To Grow Desert Spoon

 Light & Temperature

-The plant falls in the USDA Hardiness Zones 8-11.
+These plants are sun-loving and native to hot climates.
+Therefore, it’s best to grow the common sotol shrub in full sun.
+They can tolerate partial sun as well.
+The plant is hardy in USDA Zones 8-11.
 They prefer higher temperatures but will show some heat stress above 100°F. The plants cannot stand very long periods of frost.

 Water & Humidity

 This plant is drought-tolerant and prefers dry conditions so it has little watering needs.
 Give it 1 inch of water per week upon establishment.
 You may have to water regularly but during an extended drought in hot summers.
 After establishment, don’t apply extra water.
 Avoid watering the crown, as that may result in root rot.
 During winter, you can reduce the frequency of watering even further.
 Most of the time, natural precipitation is enough for this plant.

 Common sotol likes porous soils such as garden loam soil, sandy soil, and clay soil.
 These plants require higher concentrations of sand that provide fast drainage.
 The preferable pH range for the soil is between 5.5 and 6.7.
 A soil test can tell you if you’re in that range.